 At the hotel

-Private beach club, speedboats for island-hopping excursions, two swimming pools, gym, spa, yoga studio, tennis courts, boutique, library, free WiFi.
+Private beach club, speedboats for island-hopping excursions, five swimming pools (one main pool and four at the beach club), gym, spa, yoga studio, tennis courts, boutique, library, free WiFi.
 In rooms: private swimming pool, minibar, TV, iPod dock, hair dryer, bespoke Aman bath products.

 Our favourite rooms